Eole danza per noi (Aiguille de la Varappe)

-Aiguille de la Varappe is an awesome peak lying on the Swiss side of Monte Bianco.
+Aiguille de la Varappe is an awesome peak lying on the Swiss side of Mont Blanc group.
 It's the Westernmost summit and the highest one of Aiguilles Dorées, a rocky castle counting various summits.
-On the stunning South-West face of Aiguille de La Varappe runs a superb route with first-class red protogyn granite, overlooking a beautiful glacial setting.
+On the stunning South-West face of Aiguille de La Varappe it runs a superb route with first-class red protogyn granite, overlooking a beautiful glacial setting.

 It's "Eole danza per noi", a challenging climb sustained on 5c/6a and partially equipped (all belays and some bolts along the route).

 From Champex mt.
 1466, a small village near Martigny, reach La Breya mt.
 2188 by chair-lift.
 From here a good trail leads to a wide grassy terrace.
 Cross the flat terrace, then rise up along a steep slope.
 Follow the upper moraine, finally reaching Cabane d’Orny SAC.
 The hut is situated in a very nice position, overlooking Orny Glacier and Petit Clocher du Portalet and near a small lake (Lac de l’Ancient Cabane).